Overview of Military Education Benefits

 Military service offers a tremendous array of education benefits that can be used while you are on active duty or after you leave the service.
 A good education is essential to your career both in uniform and out, so take advantage of the education benefits you've earned.

 While in service, members have access to up to $4,500 a year in Tuition Assistance.
-TA is paid to the school on a per class basis.
+Some services limit it to $4,000 a year.
+TA is paid on a per-class basis.
 Service members can also use GI Bill benefits, although it is seldom a good idea to do so while on active duty.

-Some of the most notable armed services educational benefits are the GI Bills, which include several Department of Veterans Affairs education programs including the Post-9/11 GI Bill, the Montgomery GI Bill Active Duty, the Montgomery GI Bill Selected Reserve, the Fry Scholarship, Survivors' and Dependents' Educational Assistance (DEA), and the Veteran Readiness and Employment (VR&E) program.
+Some of the most notable armed services education benefits are the Department of Veterans Affairs' GI Bills, which include the Post-9/11 GI Bill, the Montgomery GI Bill Active Duty, the Montgomery GI Bill Selected Reserve, the Fry Scholarship, Survivors' and Dependents' Educational Assistance (DEA), the Edith Nourse Rogers STEM Scholarship, and the Veteran Readiness and Employment (VR&E) program.

 You may be eligible for more than one educational benefit.
 Knowing when each is best for your situation can save you money and ensure you get the most out of your benefits.
 Click here to learn more about choosing between GI Bill benefit programs.